 There’s a flashback to Leila’s boarding school, where she learned to dance but under completely different conditions — staid and without the sexual tension Leila had not anticipated.

 In the brief moment where her designated partner doesn’t come to collect her, Leila thinks melodramatically that she’s going to ‘die’.
 But then he does come and they make small talk as they dance.
 This hooks into the ‘treadmill towards death’ idea.

 The second dance partner also opens with a comment on the floor.
 Leila wonders if this is customary.
 Like the previous one, this young man asks if Leila had attended a certain party the week before.
 The conversation with the second young man is revealed to be exactly the same as that with the first.
-These boys attend many balls, saying basically the same thing to most of the girls, and are bored by it.
+This is significant.
+The night now has a fatalistic feel to it — as if everything is playing out according to some supernatural rulebook — the characters might be automatons, and there’s something creepy about robotic behaviour.
+(That’s why they’re used so often in horror.)
+Within the world of the story, these boys attend many balls, saying basically the same thing to most of the girls, and are bored by it.
 This juxtaposes with Leila’s excitement at the novelty, serving to emphasise it.
 (This boy takes her to eat an ‘ice’ — a novelty people had fridges and freezers in their homes.
 Such products had to be delivered right before they were consumed.)